Antimony5292/Ballot/README.md

 python ballot.py --dataset celeba --total_cls 2
 ```

-2. The number of this trial should appear in folder `checkpoint/`.
-Copy this number and run the different methods.
-Take TinyImagenet as an example, assuming we have gotten the trial number `1702450003.6434438` by running the code from the previous step:
+2. The timestamp of this trial should appear in folder `checkpoint/`.
+Copy this timestamp number to run the different methods.
+Take TinyImagenet as an example, assuming we have gotten the timestamp number `1702450003.6434438` by running the code from the previous step, then:

 For Ballot pruning:
 ```shell